zshall/shell-css/README.md

 ## Building from Source

 Parcel is used to compile the SCSS.
-Clone the repository and `npm install`, then `npm run build` or `npm run watch`.
+Clone the repository and `npm install`, then `npm run build` or `npm run watch` to build any time you make changes to the source files.

-The `dist` folder contains all required files.
+The `src` folder has styles, icons, etc. while `dist` contains the build output.

 ### Viewing the documentation site locally